bharadwaj6/AngelListJobSearch/README.md

-AngelListBusiness
+AngelListJobSearch
 =================

-An App to test AngelList Api for Business related jobs.
+Author: Bharadwaj Srigiriraju

+Desc: Upload your resume to fetched jobs suitable for you automatically.